Uranus: Banded structure, winds and clouds

 In 1986, Voyager 2 found that the visible southern hemisphere of Uranus can be subdivided into two regions: a bright polar cap and dark equatorial bands.
 Their boundary is located at about −45° of latitude.
 A narrow band straddling the latitudinal range from −45 to −50° is the brightest large feature on its visible surface.
 It is called a southern "collar".
-The cap and collar are thought to be a dense region of methane clouds located within the pressure range of 1.3 to 2 bar (see above).
+The cap and collar are thought to be a dense region of methane clouds located within the pressure range of 1.3 to 2 bar.
 Besides the large-scale banded structure, Voyager 2 observed ten small bright clouds, most lying several degrees to the north from the collar.
-In all other respects Uranus looked like a dynamically dead planet in 1986.
+In all other respects, Uranus looked like a dynamically dead planet in 1986.

 Voyager 2 arrived during the height of Uranus's southern summer and could not observe the northern hemisphere.
 At the beginning of the 21st century, when the northern polar region came into view, the Hubble Space Telescope (HST) and Keck telescope initially observed neither a collar nor a polar cap in the northern hemisphere.
 So Uranus appeared to be asymmetric: bright near the south pole and uniformly dark in the region north of the southern collar.
 In 2007, when Uranus passed its equinox, the southern collar almost disappeared, and a faint northern collar emerged near 45° of latitude.
+In 2023, a team employing the Very Large Array observed a dark collar at 80° latitude, and a bright spot at the north pole, indicating the presence of a polar vortex.